Low-cost Quadrature Optical Interferometer: Experimental setup

 \subsection{Light source}

-The typical light source used in commercialized interferometric devices is a helium-neon gas laser, available for example from Edmund Optics for \$1,320.
-While such lasers offer excellent stability and coherence lengths on the order of 20 cm, the initial laser cost is far more expensive than the budget we were hoping to achieve.
+The typical light source used in commercialized interferometric devices is a helium-neon gas laser, available, for example, from Edmund Optics (Stock \#61-338) for \$1,270.
+While such lasers offer excellent stability and coherence lengths on the order of 20 cm, this laser cost is far more expensive than the budget we were hoping to achieve.
 Diode lasers that emit typically in the red spectral range are an inexpensive and ubiquitous alternative, but we chose to avoid these due to concerns about coherence length.
-Instead, we chose to incorporate a diode-pumped solid state laser emitting green light at a wavelength of 532 nm for our device (based on frequency-doubling the 1064 nm emission line of Nd$^{3+}$ ions embedded within a host matrix like YAG or YVO$_4$), which combines low cost with long coherence length.
+Instead, we chose to incorporate a diode-pumped solid-state laser emitting green light at a wavelength of 532 nm for our device (based on frequency-doubling the 1064 nm emission line of Nd$^{3+}$ ions embedded within a host matrix like YAG or YVO$_4$), which combines low cost with long coherence length.
 Lasers of this sort can be purchased on Amazon for prices ranging from \$20--30.
 We selected the green-light version of a Dinofire presentation remote for our experiment, purchased online for \$24.99 and pictured on the left side of Fig.~\ref{top_build}(b).
-The laser exhibited a significant initial drop-off in output irradiance over the course of the first several minutes after being turned on, possibly due to a dependence on battery charge level, and so we found it best to wait a minimum of 25 minutes before beginning to collect data.
+Although manufacturer specifications neglected to include information on coherence length, we found the coherence of this item to be nevertheless adequate for our experiment, as demonstrated by the fact that interference fringes between the two arms of the interferometer could be observed at all times when the interferometer was well-aligned.
+The laser exhibited a significant drop-off in output irradiance over the course of the first several minutes after being turned on, possibly due to a dependence on battery charge level, and so we found it best to wait a minimum of 25 minutes before beginning to collect data.

-Not all 532-nm green laser pointers work for precision measurement.
+Not all 532-nm green laser pointers work for the application we had in mind.
 Aside from the laser used in the demonstrated device, we attempted to use a Pinty 532-nm green laser in the setup.
-Interference fringes could not be observed, possibly due to the fact that the laser was designed in such a way that it blinked with a cycling time of about 190 Hz as verified using an oscilloscope.
+Interference fringes could not be observed, possibly due to the fact that the Pinty laser was designed in such a way that it blinked with a cycling time of about 190 Hz as verified using an oscilloscope.